julienlargetpiet/py-ytdownload/README.md

 You can directly name the file runing the program.

-You can choose the resolution of the video (it has to match the yt video resolution).
+You can choose the resolution of the video (it has to match the youtube video resolution (same or lower)).